 Let’s talk about a (slightly) new phenomenon.
-With International Women’s Day just happened, something more exciting is happening than the tiring discussion on how to go about gender equality.
+Something more exciting is happening than the tiring discussion on how to go about gender equality.

 I’m talking about the phenomenon Gender Neutrality.